-- output_stream Output stream to write to. - sig_contents Contents of the new signature (used to compute the VRI hash).
-If None, the information will not be added to any VRI dictionary. - certs Certificates to include in the VRI entry. - ocsps OCSP responses to include in the VRI entry. - crls CRLs to include in the VRI entry. - paths Validation paths that have been established, and need to be added to the DSS.

-validation_context - Validation context from which to draw OCSP responses and CRLs.
+- output\stream Output stream to write to. - sig\contents Contents of the new signature (used to compute the VRI hash), as as a hexadecimal string, including any padding.
+If None, the information will not be added to any VRI dictionary. - certs Certificates to include in the VRI entry. - ocsps OCSP responses to include in the VRI entry. - crls CRLs to include in the VRI entry. - paths Validation paths that have been established, and need to be added to the DSS. - validation\context Validation context from which to draw OCSP responses and CRLs.